webeweb/bootstrap-bundle/README.md

 Integrate Bootstrap theme with Symfony 4 and more.

+> IMPORTANT NOTICE: This package is no longer maintained and its classes have
+> been migrated into package "[jQuery DataTables bundle](https://github.com/webeweb/jquery-datatables-bundle/)"
+> (available into version up to 5.0 and more)

 `bootstrap-bundle` eases the use of Bootstrap to display components in your Symfony application by providing Twig extensions and PHP objects to do the heavy lifting.
 The bundle include the excellent framework [Bootstrap](https://getbootstrap.com/)